 - The Diabetic Connection.
 High blood sugar levels can affect the eye, particularly the shape of the lens, which is responsible for the focusing power of the eye.
 This is called Diabetic retinopathy and occurs when the tiny blood vessels in the eye are blocked.

 - Rubbing can cause eye weakening.
-Commonly seen in people with allergies, chronic vigorous rubbing of the eyes can cause of the cornea and eventually cause increased pressure and irregular change in the shape of the eye.
+Commonly seen in people with allergies, chronic vigorous rubbing of the eyes can cause damage to the cornea and eventually cause increased pressure and irregular change in the shape of the eye.

 - Exercising can help.
 This may seem odd but if you really think about it, our eyes are muscles and so they need to be kept in shape.
 One helpful exercise is to read and avert your gaze periodically.
 Start by reading one paragraph then shifting your gaze to a nearby object and then go back to reading.
 Doing this repeatedly will strengthen your eye muscles and improve your ability to focus.